dae416/DeepBubbleVelocimetry/README.md

 # DeepBubbleVelocimetry for evaluating the bubble velocity field

 This is a project of [Multiphase flow & Flow visualization Lab](https://mffv.snu.ac.kr/).
 The purpose of the project is to obtain the bubble velocity field from experimental images using CNN-based optical flow model.
-More information can be found in the paper (Choi et al. 2022 (to be published)).
+More information can be found in the paper ([Choi et al. 2022](https://doi.org/10.1038/s41598-022-16145-y).

-The codes are based on [PWC_Net](https://github.com/NVlabs/PWC-Net) with the pre-trained weights.
+The codes are based on [PWC_Net (Sun et al. 2018)](https://github.com/NVlabs/PWC-Net) with the pre-trained weights.
 The tensorflow version can be found [here](https://github.com/philferriere/tfoptflow).

 The output of the model is as follows: